Specialists in Public Hospitals

 - requirements for out-of-hours work, such as no more than a one in six on-call roster

 - detail of payments for out of hours work:

 - overtime payments for work in excess of rostered hours

 - split of work time between clinical and non-clinical duties of 80/20

 - notice period of at least six months if a term contract is not to be renewed

-- reimbursement for subscriptions such as College, private indemnity, Society and AMA fees
+- reimbursement for subscriptions such as College, private medical indemnity, Specialty Society and AMA fees

 - commitments to provision of secretarial and office support and infrastructure.